raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

   //=> Cannot call a class as a function
 ~~~~~~~~

-We can eliminate <span style="color: red;">red</span> functions by using `Object.create`.
+We can eliminate red functions by using `Object.create`.
 And this is why so many experienced developers dislike `new`.
-But once again, we'd have to use extreme discipline for fear that accidentally introducing some <span style="color: red;">red</span> would break our carefully crafted <span style="color: green;">green</span> application.
+But once again, we'd have to use extreme discipline for fear that accidentally introducing some red classes would break our carefully crafted green application.

+So, although we can guard against mixing

 ### charmed functions